top of page

 Miles Leon holding his saxophone

-From Band Geek to Sax Superstar: The Unconventional Journey of Miles Leon!
+From Marching Band Geek to International Headliner: The Unconventional Journey of Miles Leon!

-Meet the one and only Miles Leon, your friendly neighborhood saxophonist!
-Originally hailing from the vibrant city of Atlanta, Georgia, Miles embarked on a musical journey that started with the sweet sounds of jazz and never looked back.
+Meet the one and only Miles Leon!
+Originally hailing from the red clay of Atlanta, Georgia, Miles embarked on a musical journey that started with the sweet sounds of jazz and never looked back.

-Picture this: Miles as a young musician, finding his groove at the Tri-Cities High School's visual and performing arts academy in the heart of Atlanta.
+Picture this: Miles as a young musician, finding his groove at Tri-Cities High School.
 There, he studied privately under jazz legend Joseph Jennings, all while embracing his inner band geek as a member of the school's marching band.
-Starting as a chubby band enthusiast, he soon found himself shedding both weight and musical notes on his way to saxophone stardom.

 Fast forward to his college years, where Miles traded Southern hospitality for the scenic landscapes of Upstate New York.
-Landing at Bard College on a full scholarship, he blossomed into a triple-threat: a talented player, a creative composer, and an all-around music enthusiast.
-You name it, he could play it – tenor saxophone, flute, clarinet – you name it!
-His time at Bard wasn't just a formative experience; it was more like a full-on college cliché.
-While others were out partying on Saturday nights, Miles could be found nerding out, diving into music theory like it was the latest blockbuster.
-Under the mentorship of the remarkable Erica Lindsay, Miles's composing talent emerged like a jazz improvisation.
-He arranged tunes and conducted them for Bard's Contemporary Jazz Ensemble, all while sharing his wisdom with budding grade-school musicians at Bard's Jazz Prep program.
-Teaching and playing were like his favorite jazz chords, inseparable and harmonious.
+Landing at Bard College on a full scholarship, he blossomed into a triple-threat: a talented multi-instrumentalist, a creative composer, and an jazz youth educator.
+You name it, he could play it – tenor saxophone, flute, clarinet, piano – you name it!
+Under the mentorship of award-winning saxophonist Erica Lindsay, Miles's composing talent emerged like a jazz improvisation.
+He arranged tunes and conducted them for Bard's Contemporary Jazz Ensemble, all while educating budding grade-school musicians at Bard's Jazz Prep program.

-Following grad school, Miles became the jazz ensemble director at an elite boarding school in Massachusetts, or as he lovingly referred to it, 'The Epicenter of Epic Unprofitable Musical Adventures.'
-He didn't just teach students the art of big band playing; he doubled down on imparting the cultural and historical significance of the music they played, because why not make things even more complicated, right?
-His leadership wasn't confined to the jazz band; it extended to directing the school's Chapel Chorus, an a cappella girls group, steel drum ensemble, and even the beginners' band, where every note sounded like it had yet to find its true purpose in life.
-Miles also had the honor of designing and teaching a music appreciation curriculum to 9th graders, molding young minds into connoisseurs of music while secretly questioning his life choices.
+Following grad school, Miles became the jazz ensemble director at an elite boarding school in Massachusetts.
+He didn't just teach students the art of big band playing; he doubled down on imparting the cultural and historical significance of the music they played.
+His leadership wasn't confined to the jazz band; it extended to directing the school's Chapel Chorus, an a cappella girls group, steel drum ensemble, and even the beginners' band.
+Miles also designed and taught a music appreciation curriculum to 9th graders that molded young minds into connoisseurs of music.

 Representation